-EDWARD L. HUTTON

-Director since 1970

-Age: 84

-Mr. Hutton is Chairman of the Company and has held this position since November 1993.
+EDWARD L. HUTTON Director since 1970 Mr. Hutton is Chairman of the Board of the Company and has held this position since May 2004.
+In May 2004, the Company amended its By-Laws to create the non-executive position of Chairman of the Board.
+Prior to May 2004, Mr. Hutton served in an executive position as Chairman of the Company from November 1993.
 Previously, from 1970 to May 2001, he also served the Company as Chief Executive Officer, and from 1970 to November 1993, he served the Company as President.
 Mr. Hutton is also the Chairman of the Board of Directors of Omnicare, Inc., Covington, Kentucky (healthcare products and services), (hereinafter "Omnicare").
 Mr. Hutton is a director of Omnicare.
 Mr. Hutton is the father of Thomas C. Hutton, a Vice President and a director of the Company.

-KEVIN J. MCNAMARA Director since 1987 Age: 50 Mr. McNamara is President and Chief Executive Officer of the Company and has held these positions since August 1994 and May 2001, respectively.
+KEVIN J. MCNAMARA Director since 1987 Age: 52 Mr. McNamara is President and Chief Executive Officer of the Company and has held these positions since August 1994 and May 2001, respectively.
 Previously, he served as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.

-DONALD BREEN Nominee Age: 51

-Mr. Breen is Senior Vice President of John Morrell & Co., Cincinnati, Ohio (producer of fresh foods) and has held this position since 1992.
+DONALD BREEN, JR. Director since May 2004 Age: 53 Mr. Breen is President of Castle Hill Ventures, LLC., Cincinnati, Ohio (management consulting and investments) and has held this position since September 2005.
+Previously he was Senior Vice President of John Morrell & Co., Cincinnati, Ohio (producer of fresh foods) from 1992 until September 2005.

-CHARLES H. ERHART, JR. Director since 1970 Age: 78
+CHARLES H. ERHART, JR. Director since 1970 Age: 80